-The County of San Bernardino, in coordination with the California Department of Transportation (Caltrans), is proposing to replace 10 bridges on the National Trails Highway (NTH), also known as U.S. Route 66.
-A summary of the existing 10 bridges is provided in the above table.
+The San Bernardino County Department of Public Works (County), in coordination with the California Department of Transportation (Caltrans), proposes to replace three (3) timber trestle bridges with concrete bridges on the National Trails Highway (NTH), formerly known as US Route 66.
+A summary of the existing bridges including their length, width, and locations is provided in the above table.